juliesymons/juliesymons/GettingStarted.md

 This program defines one field, `counter`, which is a 2-dimensional scalar field with 200 rows and 200 columns.
 It then uses the feedback operator `<==` to increment itself by 1 with each clock tick or step.

-This next figure shows `Counter` running in the visual debugger. add more details about the debugger here.
+This next figure shows `Counter` running in the visual debugger.

 <center>
 ![cogdebugger running Counter](doc/cogdebugger3.png)
 </center>

 The visual debugger is a graphical tool that allows you to step, reset, and "peek inside" a `ComputeGraph` to visualize the computation while it executes.
 Clicking on the blue box labeled "counter" in the left pane, opens the "counter" window in the right-pane (as shown here).
-In this screen capture, the mouse was hovering over the grayscale image to show the value of "1.0" at the location (1,2) after stepping through the graph once (Cycle: 1).
+The "counter" window on the right shows that the "counter" field is a ScalarField with a size of 200x200.
+Placing the cursor over a point in the field will momentarily bring up a tooltip displaying the coordinates and value at that point.
+In this case, value is "1.0" at the location (1,2) after stepping through the graph one time.
+The "Cycle" value at the top shows how many steps have been taken, which in this case is "1".
+All 40,000 points have a value of "1" after 1 cycle.
+The buttons in the top left allow you to control stepping through the graph.
+Clicking "Step 1" will add 1 to every point, which is 40,000 additions.
+Clicking "Run" with a "0" in the adjacent box, steps through the graph until "Stop" is clicked.
+Clicking "Reset" resets the ComputeGraph fields back to their initial state.

 ### Example #2

-`BackgroundSubtraction`
+`BackgroundSubtraction` is a good example to illustrate several more concepts covered in this tutorial.
+Here is the code:

+    package tutorial.cogio

+    import cogdebugger.CogDebuggerApp
+    import cogio._
+    import libcog._

+    object BackgroundSubtraction extends CogDebuggerApp (
+      new ComputeGraph {
+        val movieFile = "resources/courtyard.mp4"
+        val movie = ColorMovie(movieFile, synchronous = false)
+        val movieVector = vectorField(movie)
+        val background = VectorField(movie.fieldShape, Shape(3))
+        background <== 0.999f*background + 0.001f*movieVector
+        val backgroundColor = colorField(background)
+        val suspicious = reduceSum(abs(background - movieVector))
+        probe(movie)
+        probe(background)
+        probe(suspicious)
+      }
+    )

- is a relatively simple example to start with.
-It illusrtates several of the concepts covered in this tutorial.
-It can be found [here](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/cogio/BackgroundSubtraction.scala) and under this path in your IDE:
+It can be also found [here](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/cogio/BackgroundSubtraction.scala) and at this location in your IDE:
 `./cct-tutorial/src/scala/tutorial/cogio/BackgroundSubtraction.scala`

 run inside cogdebugger - allows developer to visualize the graph, the fields, and step